cheesegrits/filament-google-maps/README.md

 ```

 When using Radius filtering, there is also a RadiusAction you can use, which allows you to click a button on a row
-in the table to set the address being used for the current Radius Filter ...
+in the table to set the address being used for the current Radius Filter.

+NOTE - you must name the RadiusAction the same as your RadiusFilter.
+The default is 'radius'.

 ```php
 use Cheesegrits\FilamentGoogleMaps\Actions\RadiusAction;